RobertGoellinger/RobertGoellinger.github.io/_pages/cv.md

     - Creation of a new digital concept of teaching
     - Automated test evaluation for homework assignments using Moodle
     - Coordinated with other lecturers about teaching MATLAB at RWTH Aachen
-  * Completed additional certification: "Qualification program for professional teaching skills for the university"
+  * Completed additional certification: "Qualification program for professional teaching skills for the university" -ExAcT Team RWTH Aachen University

 Programming languages